vckyou/Reforestation/README.md

-## What’s the longest word in the dictionary?
-Smiles.
-Because there’s a mile between the two S’s.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.